One-dimensional $Z_2$ lattice gauge theory in periodic Gauss-law sectors: Model

 Our model contains hard-core bosons hopping between the sites of a 1D lattice, interacting with spin-1/2 degrees of freedom that sit on the bonds.
 Figure~\ref{lattice} shows a typical state in the Hilbert space: open or filled circles correspond to empty or full sites, while left-pointing red arrows and right-pointing blue arrows represent the two basis states of the gauge spins.
 The Hamiltonian is,

 Here $b,b^{\dagger}$ are annihilation and creation operators of hardcore bosons on the sites, $i$ is the site index and $\sigma^x,\sigma^z$ are Pauli operators for the spin-1/2 particles on links.
+The lattice spacing $a$ is set to unity.
+Throughout this work, we set $t=1$.
 When a boson hops, it flips the spin on the link.
 This is the $Z_2$ analog of minimal coupling where one interprets $\sigma_z =e^{i \pi/2 (\sigma_z -1)} =e^{i A_1}$, where $A_1$ is the spatial component of the vector potential.
 In this interpretation the electric field, which is conjugate to the vector potential, is $E=(\sigma_x+1)/2$.
 The electric field takes on the values $0,1$, and the Zeeman term can be interpreted as the energy associated with this electric field.
 In this formulation there is no time-like component of the vector potential, as one assumes the temporal gauge $A_0=0$.

 Our Hamiltonian is invariant under the group of local spatial gauge transformations, generated by $G_i = \sigma^{x}_{i-1,i}(-1)^{n^b_i}\sigma^{x}_{i,i+1}$, where $n^b_i = b_{i}^{\dag} b_i$ denotes the number of bosons on site $i$.
 The various operators in the Hamiltonian transform as $G_i b_i G_i^{\dagger} = e^{i \pi} b_i$, $G_i b_i^{\dagger} G_i^{\dagger} = e^{-i \pi} b_i^{\dagger}$ and $G_i \sigma^z_{i,i+1} G_i^{\dagger} = e^{i \pi} \sigma^z_{i,i+1} $.
 These are the $Z_2$ analogs of $b_i\to e^{i\alpha_i} b_i$ and $A_{ij}\to A_{ij}+\partial \alpha_i-\partial \alpha_j$.
 It is straightforward to show that $[G_i,H]=0$.